 Mobile Usability Report

 The Mobile Usability report (found in the left-hand menu under Enhancements > Mobile Usability) flags the indexed pages of your website with mobile usability errors.
-As Google continues to shift to mobile-first indexing only by September 2020, you will find this report vital to your website’s visibility in Search results.
+Since Google's switch to mobile-first indexing, you will find this report vital to your website’s visibility in Search results.

 Mobile Usability Report Overview